 You may not have heard of Lacock Village, but it’s highly likely you will have seen it.

 Perfectly preserved for over 200 years, the medieval Wiltshire village is a go-to filming location for costume dramas and feature films, with its most famous appearances including Downton Abbey, Pride and Prejudice, and several of the Harry Potter films.

-If walking in the footsteps of stars has left you in need of some A-list treatment, we recommend you head to the nearby Methuen Arms inn.
-They may not hold any Oscars, but they have been awarded three AA Rosettes for their delicious food offering, and their luxury boutique bedrooms are fit for a VIP.
+If walking in the footsteps of stars has left you in need of some A-list treatment, we recommend you head to the nearby Methuen Arms Inn.
+They may not hold any Oscars, but they have been awarded three AA Rosettes for their delicious food offering, they serve award-winning Butcombe beer and their luxury boutique bedrooms are fit for a VIP.

 History Of Lacock Village